-But contrary to a popular myth, you don’t need to live in France to reap the benefits of immersion and successfully learn French.
+Contrary to a popular myth, you don’t need to live in France to successfully learn French.

 What should you read to improve your French?